Nearly 70% of survey respondents would consider lab grown diamonds for an engagement ring center stone.

 Whereas large-scale diamond mining is environmentally damaging and wasteful – mines can be several kilometres wide, and to produce just one carat of diamond material, miners must sift through up to 250 tonnes of rock – lab-grown diamonds are providing a more sustainable option.
 In addition, the International Grown Diamond Association (IGDA) claims that natural diamond mining produces 1.5bn times more carbon emissions than lab-grown diamonds, at 57,000g per carat, versus 0.028g per carat.
 Furthermore, lab-grown diamonds are free from ties to conflict and, ultimately, traceable from laboratory to market, with stones laser-engraved with trackable serial numbers from their point of origin.

-And for consumers – in particular, value-driven Millennials – the emergence of lab-grown diamonds offers not only greater choice, but a more positive view of the jewellery trade.
+And for consumers – in particular, value-driven Millennials – the emergence of lab-grown diamonds offers not only greater choice, but a more positive view of the jewelry trade.
 As a recent study by MVI Marketing shows, 70% of US Millennials said they would consider buying lab-grown diamonds in 2018 – up from 57% in 2017 – with cost and ethics their main drivers.

 Source: LS:N Global